 Sincerely, Cassie L., (Mexico) 12.5.2010, cassie@ ...com

-We are small farm with an educational and learning center and we have recently built an "Adam Retort"........
+We are a small farm with an educational and learning centre and we have recently built an "Adam Retort"........

 We had been using the barrel method for many years now but decided to build a masonry Adam Retort unit to char our stockpiles of pine and oak.So far we have successfully raised our soil PH from an initial 4.5 fast draining to a 6.1 - 6.7 PH almost instantly.